 The United States is a key growing market in Emirates' global network.
-Emirates commenced non-stop passenger flights between Dubai and New York JFK in June 2004 and since then has expanded to Houston, Los Angeles, San Francisco, Dallas/Fort Worth, Seattle, Washington DC, Boston, Chicago, Orlando, Fort Lauderdale and Newark.
+Emirates commenced non-stop passenger flights between Dubai and New York JFK in June 2004 and since then has expanded to Houston, Los Angeles, San Francisco, Dallas/Fort Worth, Seattle, Washington, DC, Boston, Chicago, Orlando, Newark and Miami.

-In total, we operate 100 passenger flights per week between Dubai and the US – five times daily to New York with three direct flights and one each via Milan and Athens; daily to Boston, Chicago, Dallas/Fort Worth, Houston, Los Angeles, San Francisco, Seattle and Washington, DC, five weekly flights to Orlando and four weekly to Fort Lauderdale.
+In total, we operate 96 passenger flights per week between Dubai and the US – four times daily to New York with two direct flights and one each via Milan and Athens; daily to Boston, Chicago, Dallas/Fort Worth, Houston, Los Angeles, Miami, San Francisco, Seattle and Washington, DC, and five weekly flights to Orlando.
 With the addition of the Athens-Newark flight in March 2017, Emirates’ US-Europe market share in terms of weekly frequencies and seats remains below 1%.
-Emirates operates the Boeing 777 to seven of its US destinations.
-It also operates the Airbus A380, powered by US-made Engine Alliance engines to Houston, Los Angeles, New York JFK, San Francisco and Washington DC.
+Emirates operates the Boeing 777 to eight of its US destinations.
+It also operates the Airbus A380, powered by US-made Engine Alliance engines to Los Angeles, New York JFK, San Francisco and Washington, DC.

-In 2018, Emirates carried over four million passengers on its US routes with an average seat factor of 81%.
+In 2019, Emirates carried nearly 4.1 million passengers on its US routes with an average seat factor of 82%.
 For the US economy, Emirates delivers high-yield tourists and business travellers from important developing markets in the Middle East, Africa and Asia Pacific.